Banff vs Lake Louise • Which One is Right for You

 - Banff is 1.5 hours from Calgary, and just 20 minutes from the Town of Canmore.

-- Possible to get around Banff without a car
+- Is it possible to get around Banff without a car

 - Top attractions Near Downtown Banff: Banff Gondola, Vermilion Lakes, Lake Minnewanka, Two Jack Lake